 Nothing we do at SVS is outside of the mandate of our mission.

 EXPLORE THREE WAYS WE FULFILL THE COMMITMENTS OF OUR MISSION:

 How has our work with Indigenous Nations supported self-determination?

 We work towards our mission of a future where everyone can share prosperity, exercise their rights and live in balance with the lands and waters in the following ways:

 CONTRIBUTION OF TIME & SKILLS

 Every project we do must support our client’s goals – as they define them.
 We begin each project with those goals in mind and evaluate its success through that same lens.
-Below are a few examples of our work.

-Please explore our Project Showcase to understand the full breadth of impact our work supports.
+We have highlighted one of our projects below.
+For more examples of the work we have done, please explore our Project Showcase to understand the full breadth of impact our work supports.

 FLOOD PLAIN MAPPING IN MAGNETEWAN FIRST NATION

 The effects of climate change are very real for Magnetewan First Nation.
 As we plan for the future, it’s up to us to protect our community, land, and animals from the potentially devastating effects of flooding and of drought.